AgustinPardo/Organism-metabolism-compare/README.md

         python runpt.py
 ```

-2) Choose the organisms id that you want to compare and then excute:
+2) Choose the organisms id that you want to compare and then execute:
 ```python
         python main.py organism1 organism2 organismn ...
 ```